Brewers can't complete rally in 9th, lose to Pirates 3-2

-MILWAUKEE — Brewers manager Craig Counsell says every day is going to be difficult during the final two weeks of the regular season, and the Pittsburgh Pirates showed why.

-Jesus Aguilar and Domingo Santana hit back-to-back home runs to begin the ninth inning for Milwaukee, but the NL wild-card leaders couldn't complete the rally and lost 3-2 on Sunday.
+MILWAUKEE — Jesus Aguilar and Domingo Santana hit back-to-back home runs to begin the ninth inning for the Milwaukee Brewers, but the NL wild-card leaders couldn't complete the rally and lost to the Pittsburgh Pirates 3-2 on Sunday.

-"You've got to bring it every day," Counsell said.
-"It's a good message for us the rest of the season — every day's a tough day.
-We're treating it like that."

 Pirates starter Trevor Williams (13-9) pitched six scoreless innings.
 Milwaukee hadn't scored in 16 straight innings before Aguilar's shot into the left-field bleachers off closer Felipe Vazquez to lead off the ninth.